Guuzzeji/LazyWiki.GPT/README.md

 # WikiGPT
-GPT chatbot that powers it answers using wikipedia
+GPT chatbot that powers it answers using wikipedia, call project LazyWikiSearch || LazyWiki.Q&A

 Inspired by https://github.com/shbhrsaha/wikipedia-gpt3-bot